junxit/us-congress-bills-117/metadata.md

 - 2021-05-20 — Introduced in Senate
 - 2021-05-20 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S3197)
+- 2021-06-23 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 with an amendment in the nature of a substitute.
+With written report No. 117-181.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 with an amendment in the nature of a substitute.
+With written report No. 117-181.
+- 2022-10-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 532.